- Our School

 We can usually offer a small number of places in Primary 2, with entrance assessments held in January.

 We add new classes at Primary 6 and 7, both of which are important entry points.
-Entrance assessments in November and December involve papers in English, Mathematics and Reasoning.
+Entrance assessments in November and December involve tests in English, Mathematics and Reasoning.
 Children also spend time working on group tasks and are interviewed.
 It is helpful if applications for entry to these years can be received by mid-November at the latest, where possible.

 We welcome applications for Senior 3 and Senior 5 and can sometimes offer a few places in Senior 2.
 For curricular reasons, we do not admit new pupils to Senior 4.
 All applicants sit papers which cover English, Mathematics and Reasoning, and meet with members of staff for a short interview and to discuss their curricular needs.
 Entrance Assessments for Senior 2, 3 and 5, take place in January.